Alex & Emma: Reception

-Alex & Emma was a flop, grossing $15 million at the box office, against a $30 million production budget.
+Alex & Emma was a box-office bomb, grossing $15 million at the box office, against a $30 million production budget.

 On review aggregator Rotten Tomatoes, the film holds an 11% approval rating based on 141 reviews, with an average rating of 3.80/10.
 The site's critical consensus states: "A dull and unfunny comedy where the leads fail to generate any sparks."
-On Metacritic, the film has a weighted average score of 32 out of 100, based on 35 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 32 out of 100, based on 35 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Todd McCarthy of Variety called it "A desperately slight romantic comedy marked by contrived romance and little comedy."

-Roger Ebert of the Chicago Sun-Times observed that the fictional novel within the film was "complete crap" and was critical of the film but said it was not as bad as Reiner's "The Story of Us".
+Roger Ebert of the Chicago Sun-Times observed that the fictional novel within the film was "complete crap" and was critical of the film, but said it was not as bad as Reiner's The Story of Us.

 Peter Travers of Rolling Stone was positive about the cast and wrote: "Reiner gets lucky with his two stars.
 Wilson has charm to spare, and Hudson brings humor and sexiness to playing Emma and four au pair girls from different countries.
 But even they can't float a balloon with lead in it."
 Desson Thomson of The Washington Post wrote: "The inside story is weak, dull and head-poundingly boring, and the outside story is only slightly better, thanks to the lukewarm likability of its two stars."